Vickie Guerrero: Final storylines and departure (2012–2014)

-On the July 19 episode of SmackDown, Vince McMahon hired Guerrero as the new General Manager of SmackDown.
-Guerrero told the fans she hated each and every one of them, blaming them for her getting fired as Managing Supervisor of Raw.
-In addition to this, when Maddox congratulated her, Guerrero slapped him, and in revenge for having security escort her out by Teddy Long's orders the week before, Vickie had Long escorted out by security.
-On the October 7 episode of Raw, after announcing that Alberto Del Rio would defend the World Heavyweight Championship against John Cena at Hell in a Cell, she distracted Del Rio in his match against Ricardo Rodriguez, allowing Rodriguez to pick up the win.
-Following this, Vickie argued with Kane and Brad Maddox over who should be in charge.
-On the November 18 episode of Raw, Stephanie McMahon forced Guerrero to compete in a match against the Divas Champion AJ Lee, which she lost.
+On the February 18, 2013, episode of Raw, Guerrero named Brad Maddox as her assistant.
+On the July 8 episode of Raw, was removed and Maddox was pointed as the Raw General Manager.
+Guerrero appeared on the July 19 episode of SmackDown as the new General Manager of SmackDown.
+On the November 18 episode of Raw, wrestled against the Divas Champion AJ Lee, which she lost.
 On March 24, 2014, episode of Raw, after hearing insulting comments from AJ towards her, Guerrero forced AJ to defend her Divas Championship in a 14-woman "Vickie Guerrero Invitational" at WrestleMania XXX.
-On the June 16 episode of Raw, Roman Reigns tried to convince Vickie to put him into the battle royal for a WWE World Heavyweight Championship opportunity at Money in the Bank pay-per-view, Vickie however refused, because The Authority wouldn't allow him in it.
-Reigns then spiked the coffee she gave to Stephanie McMahon, causing Stephanie to throw up on Vickie and leave with Triple H to the hospital.
-Vickie later gave Reigns a chance in the battle royal, which he won.
-On June 23 episode of Raw, Vickie lost in a pudding match against Stephanie McMahon with her job on the line, after interference by Alicia Fox, Layla and Rosa Mendes.
-Vickie also ultimately lost the match and she was fired as general manager of both shows, got her retribution over McMahon by throwing her into the mud pool and mouthed, "I love you"; a tribute to her late husband, Eddie Guerrero, and performed his signature taunt while leaving the stage, turning face for the first time since 2006.
+On June 23 episode of Raw, Guerrero lost in a pudding match against Stephanie McMahon with her job on the line, after interference by Alicia Fox, Layla and Rosa Mendes.
+She was then fired as general manager of both shows, but got her retribution over McMahon by throwing her into the mud pool and mouthed, "I love you," a tribute to her late husband, Eddie Guerrero, and performed his signature taunt while leaving the stage.
 This was done to write her off television, as she had requested her release a few months before.